Do Small Businesses Really Need SEO? Why Most Don’t (Yet)

 2. A Solid Website Foundation

-Make sure your site loads quickly, is mobile-friendly, and guides people toward one clear action.
+Make sure your site is mobile-friendly and guides people toward one clear action.
+Behavior science is brilliant for this.
 This doesn’t just help your visitors, but also lays the groundwork for SEO later on.
 (Google likes clean, organized websites.)

 3. Local Relationships and Referrals

 Talk to people.
 Build partnerships.
 Ask for reviews.
-These simple human connections are early-stage SEO gold because Google, and people, trust what others recommend.
+These simple human connections are gold because Google, and people, trust what others recommend.

 4. A Few Well-Chosen Words